10 Less Famous Australian Snakes

 Source: iNaturalist user Greg Tasney – CC BY-SA 4.0

-Everyone knows about the eastern brown snake or tiger snake, but Australia contains dozens of lesser known snake species, many of which are common, yet have successfully avoided the public spotlight.
+Everyone knows about the eastern brown snake or tiger snake, but Australia contains dozens of lesser known snake species, many of which are common, yet have successfully avoided the public limelight.
 One is the 50cm golden-crowned snake (Cacophis squamulosus), which is abundant along the east coast, including near Brisbane and Sydney.

 This shy species is fully nocturnal, and reaches a maximum of 98cm.
-In the wild, golden crowned snakes inhabit rainforest and wet sclerophyll forests.
+In the wild, golden crowned snakes inhabit rainforests and wet sclerophyll forests.
 However, they can thrive in suburban Sydney if water sources are nearby, and are sometimes spotted crossing roads at midnight, or even dragged in by hungry cats.

 2 Marsh snake